pmonnin/dbpedia-ontologies-mining/README.md

 ﻿Repository sbc-treillis
 =======================

-For the SBC project at TELECOM Nancy
+Work started as a project at TELECOM Nancy (SBC module).
+Work still in progress.
+It aims at mining DBPedia data and suggesting new categories or new links between categories.

 Authors
 -------